SarthakKala/GatePass/README.md

 - After exit validation, the student page changes from QR to a return pass
 - Students can download the return pass as an image and show it while returning
 - Mobile-first glass UI for student, parent, admin, and guard screens
+- Deployment-ready setup for Vercel frontend, Render backend, and Neon database